schlotg/node-aws-deploy/README.md

         sudo chmod 777 node-aws-deploy/install_aws
         sudo node-aws-deploy/install_aws

-###Setting up the AWS Node Server from the node-aws-deploy image
+###Setting up a AWS Node Server from the node-aws-deploy image
 ====

 An even easier approach is to create an instance off of the aws-node-deploy image in the Amazon Store